williamliuecon/LRSE-Example-3/README.md

 3. Fixed formula errors and numerical accuracy issues.

-4. Number of Monte Carlo draws increased to 1000.

 ### ERRORS IN THE PAPER
 1. The expression for $\phi_1$ should contain $X_{t+1}$ and $Y_{2,t+1}$ instead of $X_t$ and $Y_{2,t}$.